Our "OBD Interpreter" ICs are designed for use with vehicles that use one of the standard OBDII

 (control of the CAN silent mode, 4800 baud ISO/KWP, etc.).

-The ELM327 v1.4b has been replaced by the v2.0, but will remain available as long as there
+The ELM327 v1.4b has been replaced by the v2.0, but remains available because of customer requests.

 The new ELM327 is an improved version of the popular v1.4b.
 It has an Activity Monitor,

 several Low Power improvements, many new Programmable Parameters, some new AT commands,